 2202-R-200.00 Basis and Purpose

-200.01 The basis and purpose of these rules relating to Food and Nutrition Services are:
+200.01 The basis of these rules is found is Section 22-2-107(1)(c), C.R.S. and the purpose of these rules relating to food and nutrition services are:

-To preserve and protect the nutritional integrity of Food and Nutrition Service operations in school districts, recognizing the proven link between nutrition and a child's ability to learn, as well as to foster the Declaration of Policy and Purpose set forth in the National School Lunch Act (42 U.S.C., 1751 Et.
-Seq.) and the Child Nutrition Act (42 U.S.C., 1771 Et.
+To preserve and protect the nutritional integrity of food and nutrition service operations in school districts, recognizing the proven link between nutrition and a child's ability to learn, as well as to foster the Declaration of Policy and Purpose set forth in the Richard B. Russell National School Lunch Act (42 U.S.C., 1751 Et.
+Seq.) and the Child Nutrition Act of 1966 (42 U.S.C., 1771 Et.
 Seq.), as amended, and;

-To assist district Food and Nutrition Service operations in complying with federal and state law and regulations pertaining to such operations, and;
+To assist district food and nutrition service operations in complying with federal and state law and regulations pertaining to such operations.

-To recognize the authority under which such programs operate, specifically: